3. Planning RTW

 • Reduce clutter in the work environment

-• Task management: perform one task at a time, utilise earplugs to minimise distractions and redirect calls to an answering machine to avoid interruptions, if suitable option within the workplace
+• Task management: perform one task at a time, and redirect calls to an answering machine to avoid interruptions, if suitable option within the workplace.

-There are different type of memory functions and some may remain unaffected following TBI (e.g., procedural and semantic memory related to knowledge and learned facts).
-However other types of memory more typically affected by TBI include learning new information and prospective memory (remembering what needs to be done).
+There are different types of memory functions and some may remain unaffected following TBI (e.g., procedural and semantic memory related to knowledge and learned facts).
+Other types of memory more typically affected by TBI include learning new information and prospective memory (remembering what needs to be done).
 Memory strategies include:

 • Record meetings on audio device